cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 Anyway, they were an unusual breed of people.
 Mathematicians, physicists, or pure engineers who mastered cryptic programming languages to tackle practical and scientific problems.[^3]
 These individuals possessed advanced reasoning skills.
-They could understand complex systems (such as those for financial transactions, perdurable code written in COBOL), and implement algorithms like QuickSort in 5 minutes or less.
+They could understand complex systems written in COBOL (such as those for financial transactions), and implement algorithms like QuickSort in 5 minutes or less.

 But that was a long time ago when software was still [eating the world](https://a16z.com/why-software-is-eating-the-world/).
 Nowadays, software is everywhere.